 And a lot of the so-called colour revolutions in favour of democracy in Georgia and Ukraine and elsewhere were driven by the demand that an authoritarian government recognise the fundamental dignity meaning the agency and human-ness of their subjects.

-The thing that’s happened in recent years is once you make that transition into a real liberal democracy, it’s not enough for people, they take it for granted.
-I think you can see this in Eastern Europe where before 1989 you’re living under an authoritarian regime and you want fundamental rights as a human being and then you make the transition to democracy, and you stop worrying about that.
+The thing that’s happened in recent years is once you make that transition into a real liberal democracy, it’s not enough for people; they take it for granted.
+I think you can see this in Eastern Europe where before 1989 you’re living under an authoritarian regime, and you want fundamental rights as a human being.
+Then you make the transition to democracy, and you stop worrying about that.

 Image by Stephane GRANGIER/Corbis via Getty Images